Morocco's Ceramics Heartland: The Essential Travel Guide to Safi

 Relax at the beach

 Beyond simply sunbathing and swimming, there are several places where you can rent surfboards or take a lesson in the gentle waves.
-Keep in mind that big swells can hit Safi and beginners shouldn’t head out in these conditions.
+Be aware that big swells can hit Safi and beginners shouldn’t head out in these conditions.

 Surf Safi’s legendary breaks

-When the wind and swell align, Safi offers up some truly world-class waves that draw experienced surfers from near and far.
-It has garnered a reputation as a big wave destination but still remains somewhat of a hidden gem, compared to the well-trodden surf stomping ground of Taghazout further south.
+When the wind and swell align, Safi offers up some world-class waves that draw experienced surfers from near and far.
+It has garnered a reputation as a big wave destination but still remains little-visited by international surfers, at least compared to the well-trodden surf stomping ground of Taghazout further south.

 Things to do in Safi, Morocco